ye-spencer/ye-spencer/README.md

  Will change position or display consistently to catch attention Helps remember any lessons, mantras

+### Anything that helps me practice with AWS/Cloud Computing

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.